KCOS-LP

-KCOS-LP was a low-power broadcast television station located in Phoenix, Arizona.
-It broadcast in analog on UHF channel 28 from the Usery Mountains in Mesa.
-KCOS-LP was owned by Aracelis Ortiz Corporation of Harlingen, Texas.
+KCOS-LP (channel 28) was a low-power television station in Phoenix, Arizona, United States.
+Owned by Aracelis Ortiz Corporation of Harlingen, Texas, the station broadcast from the Usery Mountains in Mesa.
 Despite the similar call letters, KCOS-LP was not related to full-service PBS member station KCOS in El Paso, Texas.

 History

 The original construction permit for KCOS-LP was granted on June 26, 1995, to Carlos Ortiz, Sr., pastor of Faith Pleases God Church in Harlingen, Texas.
 The station was to broadcast on channel 68, but was moved to channel 28 in anticipation of the FCC's requirement to vacate the 700 MHz band.
 It was licensed as K28FV on January 8, 1998, programming unknown.
 In January 2000, Hispanic Television Network, Inc. assumed operation of the station and changed the programming to Spanish-language network HTVN, although Carlos Ortiz remained the owner.
 Later that year, the station took the call letters KCOS-LP.
 Shortly afterward, Carlos Ortiz died and his widow, Aracelis Ortiz, as executrix of the estate, became the new owner.
 The station became part of Aracelis Ortiz Corporation in 2001.
 That same year, KCOS-LP was granted Class A status.
 By May 2002, the Ortiz family had resumed operation of the station, as Mrs. Ortiz stated in a Petition for Reconsideration of an FCC Notice of Apparent Liability (NAL) that the station was broadcasting programming from La Familia Network (LFN) at the time of the cited violation, which occurred in May 2002.
 Like Fe-TV, LFN is a television service from Faith Pleases God Church.
 The station was silent for a time, but resumed operations in 2004 with programming from Fe-TV, then returned to LFN in 2005.
 The April 2006 magazine from Fe-TV lists the station as an affiliate.
 In July and August 2006, the station had various technical difficulties, prompting them to air a slate in English advising viewers of trouble with the video signal on the station's end.
 In August 2006, the station once again began airing Fe-TV, but shortly afterward changed to a station identification slate (pictured).
 The August 2006 update of the website for Fe-TV stated that the network was to be off the air for six months for rebuilding and expansion.
 The station went silent again in mid-2007, but returned in September 2007, first broadcasting programming from Fe-TV, then switching to LFN.